 Over the course of building a blog and marketing your website in general, you’ll come across the issue of site speed.
 It’s important to know as much as you can.

 I’m going to share the answers to a few key questions users like you are asking.
-These questions will not only clarify, but will give you the breakdown on what to do to speed up your WordPress site.
+These questions will not only clarify but will give you a breakdown of what to do to speed up your WordPress site.